-In the fit systems enterprise it’s all about systems.
-In the next seven chapters, we dive into the operating systems and meta systems.
+In the fit systems enterprise, systems get things done.
+In the next seven chapters, we dive into the enterprise’s operating systems and meta systems.

-- Provide product and engineering teams the tools, agile methods, reference architectures, frameworks and infrastructure to build digital products in a way that increases technology resilience, scalability and efficiency (the engineering system)
+- The engineering system provides product teams the tools, agile methods, reference architectures, frameworks and infrastructure to build digital products that exhibit resilience, scalability and efficiency

-The revenue engine system impacts product in three ways:
+The revenue engine system impacts product management in three ways:

 - Brand identity

 In my first book, Scaling the Revenue Engine, I discussed the power of creating a “sales ready product.”
-This is a product that is built to seamlessly move the prospect from the moment of first product experience, to the moment of initial pre-purchase value.
+This is a product that has been designed to seamlessly move the prospect quickly from first product experience to initial pre-purchase value.
 The freemium model is one example of a sales ready product.
-In this model the prospect can use the product up to some use threshold for free.
+In this model the prospect can use the product up to some usage threshold for free.
 Another variation is “free trial”.
 Sales ready products are designed to deliver a highly intuitive digital user experience to the pre-customer with rapid discovery of value.
-The premise is that if a prospect can find your product, test it and experience rapid value discovery, customer acquisition will be more successful.
+The premise is that if a prospect can find your product, test it and experience rapid value discovery before they buy, customer acquisition will be more successful.

 My life changed the day in 2006 that a friend, the General Manager of Toyota Sunnyvale, approached me.
 “I’ve got problems in my internet department,” he said.
 “I think there might be a business opportunity.”
 After four months of discussions, we each wrote checks for $100,000 and ResponseLogix (later named Digital Air Strike) was born.
 I set up shop in Toyota Sunnyvale’s small second floor conference room.
 Thus began a six year journey of hardship, discovery, growth, good decisions and bad decisions that eventually yielded a moderately successful startup.